Infinityrac/TurtleBot_Control_App/README.md

   ### - Real Environment: <a name="p2.2"/>

-  Real environment has been coded using `Python 2` on `ROS Kinetic`. `TurtleBot` inicialization is needed, so this following commands must be launched on different terminals:
+  Real environment has been coded using `Python2` on `ROS Kinetic`. `TurtleBot` inicialization is needed, so this following commands must be launched on different terminals:

     $ roslaunch turtlebot_bringup minimal.launch
     $ roslaunch turtlebot_bringup hokuyo_ust101x.launch